Q. Where is the Prothonotary's Office located?

 Q. Do I obtain a marriage license in your office?

-Q. How do I appeal a District Justice Judgment?
+Q. How do I appeal a Magisterial District Judge Judgment?

-A. Defendants can appeal a DJ Judgment within 30 days from the date of the Judgment.
-Writeable appeal forms can be found in Prothonotary Forms found on our list to the left.
-You will need to bring in a copy of your "Notice of Judgment/Transcript" form and a Civil Cover sheet found on the Prothonotary Forms found on our list to the left.
-Payment for transaction is made by cash or money order. (see Prothonotary Fees).
+A. Defendants can typically appeal an MDJ judgment within 30 days from the date of the judgment.
+Writeable appeal forms can be found in Prothonotary Forms.
+You will need to bring in a copy of your "Notice of Judgment/Transcript" with the participant list.

-Q. How do I enter a District Justice Judgment?
+Q. How do I enter a Magisterial District Judge Judgment?

-A. A Notice to Resume Prior Surname can be completed here after a divorce complaint is entered in our office.
+A. A Notice to Resume Prior Surname can be completed here after a divorce complaint is filed in our office.
 This must be completed in the county where the divorce action is filed.